 For the next few weeks, we’re here in Sydney, Australia, thanks to the gracious hospitality of a dear friend who’s letting us housesit their perfectly ordinary suburb home while they’re out traveling themselves.
 We’ll go do a few things, of course, but for the most part, our days involve the everyday.

 I’m doing my best to get a lot of work done.
 Our next few countries don’t promise consistent Internet, so I’m hoping to check a lot of things off my list.
-Plus, we’re furiously working on launching an e-course, and hope to have it live before we leave Oz.
-Fingers crossed.
+We’re furiously doing what we can.

 Kyle’s getting a bit of work in, as well as cooking (he loves being in the kitchen), helping with upcoming travel plans, and even doing a bit of handyman work.
 Everywhere we go, he can’t help but fix a loose cabinet door, relieve a door’s squeak, get the dishwasher’s spinny thingy to work better.
 It’s in his DNA to make better that which is not.